m-kraus/HolyGhost/README.md

 To use HolyGhost phantomjs and casperjs have to be installed and reachable in your path.

 HolyGhost needs CasperJS API version 1.1+.
-HolyGhost is tested with PhantomJS 1.9.8 and CasperJS 1.1.3 on Linux.
+HolyGhost is tested with PhantomJS 2.1.1 and CasperJS 1.1.3 on Linux.
-There occurred some issues together with PhantomJS 2.1.1, wich are currently under investigation.

 HolyGhost needs the perl modules XML::libXML and File::Which.
 On Ubuntu or Debian for exmaple you can install them with the following command: